 • Dior paid a supplier only $57 to produce handbags that retailed for around $2,780, excluding raw materials.
 This stark disparity highlights the exploitation of workers in the production process.
 2. Investigators found that workers were sleeping on site to enable 24 → 7 production, and safety devices on machinery were removed to increase efficiency.
 3. The investigation showed that work was being carried out during nights and holidays, which was tracked through electricity-consumption data.
 4. Dior was accused of failing to properly monitor the working conditions and technical capabilities of its subcontracting companies, and submitted a memo highlighting supply-chain improvements in response to the investigation.

-Two Italian luxury giants pay just a small amount to produce handbags that retail for thousands of dollars, according to... documents in a sweeping investigation of subcontractors.
-Italian prosecutors in Milan investigated LVMH subsidiary Dior's use of third-party suppliers in recent months.
-Prosecutors said these companies exploited workers——pump out bags for a: small fraction of their store price.
+Two Italian luxury giants pay just a small amount to produce handbags that retail for thousands of dollars, according to documents in a sweeping investigation of subcontractors.
+Italian prosecutors in Milan investigated the LVMH subsidiary Dior's use of third-party suppliers in recent months.
+Prosecutors said these companies exploited workers to pump out bags for a small fraction of their store price.